Chart Color Schemes

 Brookfield - Kenmore Hills has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
-Notable ones include Kenmore Village Shopping Centre Redevelopment, Treetops at Kenmore, Woodlands Residences, and 2172 Moggill Road Townhouses.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects likely impacting the region.
+Key projects include Kenmore Village Shopping Centre Redevelopment, Treetops at Kenmore, Woodlands Residences, and 2172 Moggill Road Townhouses.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.